-6.5 Select the compaction temperature from Table 2 based on the asphalt binder specified on the plans.
-Only use the target discharge temperature as the compaction temperature when it is less than the temperature shown in Table 2.
-Set the oven temperature to the temperature selected from Table 1.
-Note 10-If using reclaimed asphalt pavement (RAP) or recycled asphalt shingles (RAS) and a substitute PG binder instead of the PG binder originally specified, defer to the originally specified binder grade when selecting the compaction temperature.
-6.6 Place the compaction mold, base, and the top plate in an oven at the selected compaction temperature for a minimum of 60 min. before compaction.
-6.7 Place the material into an oven at the selected compaction temperature.
-For laboratory or plant-produced mixtures samples that do not require reheating, proceed to Section 6.7.1.
-For shipped laboratory or plant-produced produced mixture that requires reheating, proceed to Section 6.7.2.
-6.7.1 Remove the sampled material from the sampling container and place it into a large pan.
+Note 11-If using reclaimed asphalt pavement (RAP) or recycled asphalt shingles (RAS) and a substitute PG binder instead of the PG binder originally specified, defer to the originally specified binder grade when selecting the compaction temperature.

+- 6.7 Place the compaction mold, base, and the top plate in an oven at the selected compaction temperature for a minimum of 60 min. before compaction. - Place the material into an oven at the selected compaction temperature.
+For laboratory or plant-produced mixtures samples that do not require reheating, proceed to Section 6.8.1.
+For shipped laboratory or plant-produced mixture that requires reheating, proceed to Section 6.8.2. - Remove the sampled material from the sampling container and place it into a large pan.
 Thoroughly mix the sample and split into the appropriate sample size and place into a metal pan.
 Refer to Note 7.
-Spread the material in the metal pan at a uniform thickness of 2.25 in. $\pm$ 0.5 in. and place the split samples back into the oven.
-Cure the mix in the oven for 2 hr. $\pm$ 5 min.
+Spread the material in the metal pan at a uniform thickness of 2.25 in. ± 0.5 in. and place the split samples back into the oven.
+Cure the mix in the oven for 2 hr. ± 5 min.
 Monitor the internal temperature of the mix by inserting a calibrated thermometer or temperature probe into the loose material and leaving in the oven.
-If the internal temperature of the mixture has not reached the specified compaction temperature has been reached.
-Once the sample mixture has reached the specified compaction temperature has been reached, proceed to Section 8 to mold the specimen.
-6.7.2 Place the sealed sample container into the oven at the selected compaction temperature until the material can be easily broken apart.
+If the internal temperature of the mixture has not reached the specified compaction temperature after the 2-hr. cure, continue to monitor the sample every 15 min. until the compaction temperature has been reached.
+Once the sample mixture has reached the specified compaction temperature and the curing period is complete, proceed to Section 8 to mold the specimen. - Place the sealed sample container into the oven at the selected compaction temperature until the material can be easily broken apart.
 Remove the sampled material from the container and place it into a large pan.
 Thoroughly mix the sample and split into the appropriate sample size and place into a metal pan.
 Refer to Note 7.
 Spread the material in the metal pan at a uniform thickness of 2.25 in. ± 0.5 in. and place the split samples back into the oven.
 Cure the mix in the oven for 1.5 hr. ± 5 min. at the selected curing temperature.
-Monitor the internal temperature of the mix by inserting a calibrated thermometer or temperature probe into the loose material and leaving in the oven.
-If the internal temperature of the mixture has not reached the specified compaction temperature has been reached.
+Monitor the internal temperature of the mix by inserting a calibrated thermometer or temperature probe into the loose material and leaving it in the oven.
+If the internal temperature of the mixture has not reached the specified compaction temperature after the 1.5 hr. cure, continue to monitor the sample every 15 min. until the compaction temperature has been reached.
 Once the sample mixture has reached the specified compaction temperature and the curing period is complete, proceed to Section 8 to mold the specimen.

-Note 11-When molding samples for performance testing, trial samples are often required to determine proper mold weights.
+Note 12-When molding samples for performance testing, trial samples are often required to determine proper mold weights.
 To ensure proper sample aging, do not leave loose material in the oven while the trial is being performed.

-Note 12-When molding samples to a target height of 62 mm, a circular pan with the following dimensions will meet the required curing thickness: top diameter of 10.25 in. and a bottom diameter of 8.5 in.
+Note 13-When molding samples to a target height of 62 mm, a circular pan with the following dimensions will meet the required curing thickness: top diameter of 10.25 in. and a bottom diameter of 8.5 in.
+A rectangular pan with the following dimensions will meet the required curing thickness: length of 10.25 in., width of 12.81 in., and depth of 2.5 in.